< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 XC-47C floatplane

 The single XCG-17 was modified from a stock C-47 to meet a requirement for a heavy cargo glider.
 Early tests were performed on a C-47 performing "deadstick" landings, with the engines then pulled out and the nacelles faired over.
-The nacelles were not removed since the USAAF wanted to be able to reconvert the gliders back into powered C-47s if the need arose.
+The nacelles were not removed, since the USAAF wanted to be able to reconvert the gliders back into powered C-47s if the need arose.
 The XCG-17 had an excellent glide ratio, a tribute to the DC-3's clean design, but the USAAF did not go ahead with the concept.

 * About 600 C-47s and C-53s from the total production were obtained by the US Navy and Marine Corps under the designation "R4D", with variant designations as follows: